mgemath/GKMtools.jl/README.md

 #### Files that work unchanged:

 All other Julia files should work unchanged, but thorough testing is required.
 Doctests will help after human checks.

+#### Other bugfixes:

+- Some functions created copies of the GKM graph, but not deep copies.
+    - `different_w_types.jl`
+    - `substitute_torus` in `GKMgraphs.jl`
+The problem was that the resulting fields `curveClasses`, `equivariantCohomology`, and `connection` (and possibly others) carry a reference to their GKM graph, which was still pointing to the old GKM graph.